A collaborative Minnesota healthcare success story

 Along with reducing the risk of addiction, patient experiences were improved by reducing pain and adverse effects of the medication.

-Click here for more detail on how this unique initiative was conceived and implemented across multiple organizations. that have been completed so far.
+Click here for more detail on how this unique initiative was conceived and implemented across multiple organizations.
 In addition, it provides specific, graphic representations of results based on claims data, and for specific surgical procedures.